MattyMc/MattyMc.github.io/_posts/2015-01-07-speed-matters.md

 In early December I had the opportunity to participate in a paired programming session with a developer at Shopify.
 Shopify has some great developers on staff, and having never formally worked in the field I knew I would almost certainly be overmatched in skill level.
 Boy was I right.

-"Do you prefer to use MiniTest or RSpec for testing?", he asked.
+"Do you prefer to use MiniTest or RSpec for testing?" he asked.

 *Great*, I thought.
 Testing is (was?) one of my weaker areas and this guy's comfortable with both MiniTest and RSpec?